kellyjonbrazil/jc/README.md

 ### Caveats
 **Locale:**

-For best results set the `LANG` locale environment variable to `C`.
+For best results set the `LANG` locale environment variable to `C` or `en_US.UTF-8`.
 For example, either by setting directly on the command-line:
 ```
 $ LANG=C date | jc --date
 ```